Access4all/adg/pages/examples/widgets/autosuggest/README.md

 ## General requirements

-The following requirements are based on well established best practices; unlike most other common widget patterns, the [WAI-ARIA Authoring Practices](https://www.w3.org/TR/wai-aria-practices/) don't offer a section about autosuggests.
+The following requirements are based on well established best practices; unlike most other common widget patterns, the [WAI-ARIA Authoring Practices](https://www.w3.org/TR/wai-aria-practices/) do not offer a section about autosuggests.

 Besides many other requirements, we want to stress out explicitly the following: